dnewcome/calendar/readme.md

 <div id="container"></div>
 ```

-Instantiate `CalendarDay` with either the ID of the desired container or a reference to the DOM node
+Instantiate `CalendarDay` with either the ID of the desired container or a reference to the DOM node:

 ```
 var calendarDay = new CalendarDay('container');
 ```

-Render events on the timeline using the `layOutDay` method:
+Render events on the timeline using the `layOutDay` method.
+Events are given in minutes relative to the top of the container.
+Generally, one pixel equals one minute.
+Other time scales could be used but it is left to the user to translate the start/end times accordingly.

+To render a single event with a half hour duration starting 30 minutes after the start of the timeline:

 ```
+var events = [{start: 30, end: 60}];
 calendarDay.layOutDay(events);
 ```

 ## Running the tests

 Tests are run using mocha under nodejs.
-Run
+Basic smoke test is done using jsdom to check that the events
+actually rendered.
+The layout/packing algorithm is completely separate from the rendering functions, so
+it can be tested in isolation.
+Run:

 ```
 $ npm install
 $ npm test
 ```